Is Sodium bromide (NaBr) an acid or base or salt?

 “A salt is an ionic compound that contains a cation (base) and an anion (acid).”

 According to the concept of salt, when a neutralization reaction carries out between a strong base and weak acid then the salt is formed which is called a basic salt having a pH value of more than 7.
-Example – NaCN, Soap, etc.
+Examples – NaCN, Soap, NaF, Na2CO3, etc.

-And when neutralization reaction carries out between a weak base and strong acid then the salt is formed which is called acidic salt having pH value less than 7.
+And when a neutralization reaction carries out between a weak base and strong acid then the salt is formed which is called acidic salt having a pH value of less than 7.
 Example – NH4Cl, NH4NO3, NH4Br, etc.

 ⇒ Strong base + Weak acid = Basic solution